rolfsimoes/wtss/README.md

 ## Reporting Bugs

-Any problem should be reported to luizffga@dpi.inpe.br.
+Any problem should be reported to esensing-developers@dpi.inpe.br.